wtraylor/modular_megafauna_model/docs/model.md

 ![Logistic model of correlating number of offspring in the breeding season with body condition of females in the mating season.](images/reproduction_illius2000resource.png)

+Parametrizing the logistic reproduction model based on field data is difficult for the following reasons:

+1. Field studies correlating body fat in the mating season with breeding success are rare.
+1. The regressions don’t always have good predictive value (e.g.
+   Garrott et al., 2003 \cite garrott2003climateinduced;
+   Tollefson et al., 2010 \cite tollefson2010influence).
+1. The absolute or relative body fat values from field studies are difficult to translate to the “body condition” of
+   Illius & O’Connor (2000) \cite illius2000resource, i.e. fraction of maximum
+   fat mass.
+Not only is total body fat hard to measure in the first place (and only indirectly), but also the maximum body fat needs to be defined as well.
+1. Each large herbivore species has a unique response to body fat during mating season, depending on their reproductive strategy (Adamczewski et al., 1998 \cite adamczewski1998influence).
+It might not be possible to transfer results from one species to another.

 ## Mortality {#sec_mortality}

 ## Effects on Environment {#sec_effects_on_environment}